-- 1. The amount payable under this Contract shall not exceed the amount identified on the State of California Standard Agreement form STD 213_DHCS (Rev. 06/16). - Reimbursement shall be made for allowable expenses up to the amount annually encumbered commensurate with the state fiscal year in which services are performed and/or goods are received. - 3.
-The funds identified for the fiscal years covered by under this Section, within this Exhibit, are subject to change depending on the availability and amount of funds appropriated by the Legislature and the Federal Government.
-The amount of funds available for expenditure by the Contractor shall be limited to the amount identified in the final allocations issued by DHCS for that fiscal year.
-Changes to allocated funds will require written amendment to the Contract. - 4.
-For each fiscal year, DHCS may settle costs for services to the Contractor and its subcontractors based on each fiscal year-end cost settlement report as the final amendment for the specific fiscal year cost settlement report to the approved single State/County contract.
+- 1. The amount payable under this Contract shall not exceed the amount identified on the State of California Standard Agreement form STD 213 DHCS. - 2.
+Reimbursement shall be made for allowable expenses up to the amount annually encumbered commensurate with the state fiscal year in which services are performed and/or goods are received. - 3.
+The funds identified for the fiscal years covered by this Section, within this Exhibit, are subject to change depending on the availability and amount of funds appropriated by the Legislature and the Federal Government.
+The amount of funds available for expenditure by the Contractor shall be limited to the amount identified in the final allocations issued by DHCS for that fiscal year or the SABG amount, whichever is less.
+Changes to allocated funds will require a written amendment to the Contract. - 4.
+For each fiscal year, DHCS may settle costs for services based on the year-end cost settlement report.
+The year-end cost settlement shall be the final amendment for the state fiscal year.